-A HARVEST SCENE ON THE GRAND RIVER From the painting by Lucius R. O'Brien of painters formed the Ontario Society of Artists, which received inspiration and encouragement from Lord Dufferin. who at the time of its formation took office as governorgeneral of Canada.
+A HARVEST SCENE ON THE GRAND RIVER

+From the painting by Lucius R. O'Brien

+Societies for the promotion and encouragement of art have existed for many years in Canada, and were strong features in the development of a taste and knowledge of things artistic.
+With no demand for pictures, and at a time when the objective point of Canadian life was far removed from any thought of the beautiful, an energetic little band of painters formed the Ontario Society of Artists, which received inspiration and encouragement from Lord Dufferin, who at the time of its formation took office as governorgeneral of Canada.
 The annual exhibitions and management were confined to Toronto, although there were many members of the society scattered throughout the province.
 It was and always has been a government-aided institution.
 The provincial grants were not large, but with such assistance as they afforded the society was enabled to inaugurate and continue a vigorous policy.
 It is interesting to note the names of its founders and promoters.1 The fact that a number still survive and are active in the field of art shows what a comparatively young element art is in Canada.
 These early members gathered together at the annual exhibitions of the society the works of practically all artists worthy of the name.
 Some of them won meritorious places for themselves in the wider sphere of that higher art plane which is not bounded by geographic lines or provincial limitations.
 Paul Peel, Blair Bruce and many others achieved distinction in their calling by reason of a genius which can neither be fettered by local environment nor restricted by limited conditions.
 There are painters who may be treated as belonging to a city or county, and are purely local; others extend to the limits of their own province and become provincial: but those who break the lines of restriction and become true exponents of the mysteries and subtle workings of either nature or humanity are entitled to a seat within the sanctuary of that art which is independent of all ages and all countries.